zqxyz/lmm-website/README.md

 React code belongs here.
 This will be transpiled, minified, and obfuscated into 2 files.
 No secrets should be stored anywhere in the code as the code can be easily refactored and values easily extracted.
 API keys are not secrets, but passwords are definitely secrets.

 ### 2.1 📂 `/src/pages`
 Think normal html or php files.
 This is where the copy lives.
 This is what the nondeveloper can modify. `About.js`, `Call.js`, `Join.js`, `Resources.js` and `Landing/Landing.js` have been specifically structured to be as easy to modify as possible.
-We'll go more in depth about each individual page below, in the section labeled **Pages**.
+We'll go more in depth about each individual page below, in the section labeled **Editing Content**.

+### 2.2 📂 `/src/config`
+Some information has been abstracted out from the pages and made plainer in the form of a JSON or JS file.
+See **Editing Content** below.

-### 2.1 📂 `/src/pages`
+### 2.3 📂 `/src/components`
+Components, like `<Container>` and `<Tabs>`, are stored inside this directory.

+### 2.3 🗎 `/src/App.js`
+This file is the start of the React app code (components, copy, page content).
+It renders navigation and page contents based on URL.

+### 2.4 🗎 `/src/index.js`
+This file is the start of the script for the website: Firebase API data is stored here and `App.js` is imported and rendered into `#root` of `index.html`.

+### 2.5 🗎 `/src/mail.js`
+Exports a JS function to use Firebase Cloud Function for sending mail (for API submission failure rescue and Vermont branch's mail based lead intake).